bkuhlmann/archiver/README.md

     q: Quit/Exit.

 The options prompt can be skipped by passing the desired option directly to the run.sh script.
-For example, executing "./run.sh s" will setup the machine for backup.
+For example, executing "./run.sh s" will perform setup for the current machine.

 ## Cron

-Once backups are configured and running properly it might be a good idea to add this script to your [crontab](https://en.wikipedia.org/wiki/Crontab) for daily backup automation.
+Once backups are configured and running properly it is a good idea to add this script to your [crontab](https://en.wikipedia.org/wiki/Crontab) for daily backup automation.
 Example:

     * 1 * * * cd $HOME/Dropbox/Development/archiver && ./run.sh b 2>&1